-- These steps are dependent on your Single sign-on provider and may change without notice.
+These steps depend on your Single sign-on provider and may change without notice.
 Always refer to your Single Sign-on provider for the latest instructions.
 The Azure integration is designed to connect with Microsoft Active Directory only.

-1. Sign in to your Microsoft Azure portal with an administrator account.
+Sign in to your Microsoft Azure portal with an Administrator account.
 Find and select the Azure Active Directory button

-Copy the following URL: https://login.procurify.com/login/callback and paste the URLinto the field beside the Redirect URI dropdown within Azure.
+Copy the following URL: https://login.procurify.com/login/callback and paste the URLinto the field beside the Redirect URL dropdown within Azure.
 Click the Register button.

 Copy the Application (client) ID from Azure.
 In Procurify, access the Procurify SSO configuration page by selecting SETTINGS → Single sign-on Preferences and select SET UP below Azure.
 Then, paste into Client ID field of the Procurify SSO configuration page within Procurify.